ronfurbish/learn-postgresql/README.md

             - You will need to set the `Data Source` to Prometheus data source you just created
     - You should see a populated grafana dashboard!

-## Here's some resources to help learn Postgres:
+## Here's some resources to help learn Postgres

 https://www.crunchydata.com/developers/tutorials -> Great for getting your feet wet!